benbrumpton/launch-ukbb-gwas/README.md

 `screen -S job_name`
 `bash launch_your_job.sh`

-HINT: To edit detach from screen press `ctr + a then d`
+HINT: To detach from screen press `ctr + a then d`
 To reattach type `screen -r`

 ### Step 4 - move your results